 Step four is to mount the camera holder and install the camera.
 When you put it on its place you can interconnect the camera with the mainboard.

-Final step is to plug the motors into the main board.
+The final step is to plug the motors into the mainboard.
 That’s it!
-You are done with building your first quadcopter 🙂
+You are done with building your first quadcopter :)

 DM002 quadcopter review – Test / First Usage

-Powering up the DM002 for the first time, I found out that near each motor connector there is a SMD LED.
+Powering up the DM002 for the first time, I found out that near each motor connector there is an SMD LED.
 Blue ones in front respectively red ones in the rear.